abhayrjoshi/The-Impartial-Machines-Project/News_Aggregator/README.md

     $ python summary.py

-Now, we get the news summary on one article, which we have defined in sumarry.py
+Now, we get the news summary of one article, which we have defined in sumarry.py

 ## Method